tapebrief

 Resolved positively

-Capital deployment cadence in H2 — $3.2B deployed for the full year; management characterized this as on plan relative to the $3.3B rounded target.
+Capital deployment cadence in H2 — $3.2B invested for the full year against the $3.3B plan; clean execution on the rate-base side.

 Resolved positively

-Rate case activity beyond the $270M authorized YTD — Full-year authorizations totaled $264M from rate cases plus $85M from infrastructure surcharges ($349M combined), confirming H2 docket activity.
+Rate case activity beyond the $270M authorized YTD — Full-year general rate case authorizations reached $264M plus $85M in infrastructure surcharges ($349M total), a meaningful H2 step-up from the $270M authorized through June.

 Resolved positively